girlbossceo/conduwuit/docs/differences.md

 ## Misc:
 - Support for creating rooms with custom room IDs like Maunium Synapse (`room_id` request body field to `/createRoom`)
 - Query parameter `?format=event|content` for returning either the room state event's content (default) for the full room state event on ` /_matrix/client/v3/rooms/{roomId}/state/{eventType}[/{stateKey}]` requests (see https://github.com/matrix-org/matrix-spec/issues/1047)
-- Support for suggesting servers to join at `/_matrix/client/v3/directory/room/{roomAlias}`
 - Add **optional** feature flag to use SHA256 key names for media instead of base64 to overcome filesystem file name length limitations (OS error file name too long)
 - Send a User-Agent on all of our requests
 - Send `avatar_url` on invite room membership events/changes